DevelopersDelicias/js-exercises/README.md

 1. Create a new branch with the suggested structure `{github_account_name}-solution` (e.g: `bcisneros-solution`).
 2. Choose the exercise you want to resolve and run the corresponding tests (e.g `npm run test:fizzbuzz`)
-3. Read the description and modify the code to make pass all rules.
+3. Read the description and modify the code to pass all rules.
 4. Format your code using VS Code Prettier extension or running `npm run format`
-5. Check the code has not Linter errors with `npm run lint`
+5. Check the code has no Linter errors with `npm run lint`
 6. Push your branch to Github: `git push -u origin {your_branch}`

 ## Exercises